Polish Workers' Party

 The Polish Workers' Party (Polska Partia Robotnicza, PPR) was a communist party in Poland from 1942 to 1948.
-It was founded as a reconstitution of the Communist Party of Poland (KPP) and merged with the Polish Socialist Party (PPS) in 1948 to form the Polish United Workers' Party (PZPR).
+It was founded as a reconstitution of the Communist Party of Poland (KPP) and forcibly absorbed the Polish Socialist Party (PPS) in 1948 to form the Polish United Workers' Party (PZPR).
 From the end of World War II the PPR led Poland, with the Soviet Union exercising moderate influence.
 During the PPR years, the centers of opposition activity were largely diminished, and a socialist system was established in the country.

 Arriving from the Soviet Union, a group of Polish communists was parachuted into occupied Poland in December 1941.
 With Joseph Stalin's permission, in January 1942 they established the Polish Workers' Party, a new communist party.
 The PPR established a partisan military organization Gwardia Ludowa, later renamed Armia Ludowa.
 In November 1943, Władysław Gomułka became secretary (chief executive) of the Central Committee of the PPR.
 On 1 January 1944 the party created the State National Council (KRN), proclaimed to be a wartime parliament of Poland; the body was chaired by Bolesław Bierut.
 In June 1944 the Union of Polish Patriots, a rival to the PPR Polish-communist organization operating in the Soviet Union, recognized the KRN as "the true representation of the Polish nation".
 The PPR was initially a small party with marginal support; it grew because of its alliance with the victorious Soviet Union.

 In July 1944 the Polish communists, working in close cooperation with Stalin and other Soviet leaders, established and declared in liberated Lublin a provisional executive quasi-government of Poland, which they called the Polish Committee of National Liberation (PKWN).
 In the PKWN Manifesto issued at that time, the PKWN claimed its authority in Poland and promised post-war reconstruction as well as land reform.
 The KRN and the PKWN were established when the Polish government-in-exile in London was the internationally recognized government of Poland.
-By the end of 1944, the PKWN was replaced with the Provisional Government of the Republic of Poland, recognized by the Soviet Union, with which it signed in April 1945 a 20-year friendship, alliance and cooperation treaty.
+By the end of 1944, the PKWN was replaced by the Provisional Government of the Republic of Poland, recognized by the Soviet Union, with which it signed in April 1945 a 20-year friendship, alliance and cooperation treaty.
 As a result of the Yalta Conference Allied determinations, the Provisional Government was converted to a formally coalition Provisional Government of National Unity (TRJN) in June 1945.
 The Polish government-in-exile was excluded from participation and the PPR ended up controlling the new government, which was soon recognized by the United States, the United Kingdom, and other countries.
-Establishment of a permanent government was conditioned on national elections being held, as mandated by the Allies.
+The establishment of a permanent government was conditioned on national elections being held, as mandated by the Allies.
 In the meantime the PPR engaged in a massive program of rebuilding the country and its industry, in combating and containing the various forms and manifestations of opposition to its rule, but also in manipulating the election preparation process to ensure the party's lasting domination.